-If you received more than one power plugs, press the Push button, then slid the power plug to upside and take off the plug.
+If you received more than one power plug, press the Push button, then slid the power plug to the upside and take off the plug.
 You can then exchange it with another power plug for the PoE adapter.

 Log in to the 4G router admin.
 Go to

 Edit on the row of